Learn About the Gambel's Quail

 The main predator of the Gambel's Quail are humans, who hunt the bird in mid October to mid February and have a bag limit of 15 birds.
 Other predators include the Bobcat, Cotton Rats, Hawks and King snakes.
 Gambel's Quails flee from danger by running into cover, under bushes.

-Who on earth was Gambel?
+Who was Gambel?

 Gambel Quails take their name from William Gambel, an American naturalist in the 19th Century.
 He discovered these quails on a trip to California in 1841, where he journeyed along the Sante Fe Trail and Old Spanish Trail.
 If you want to read more about William Gambel, check out this article: Gambel's Life: Brief but Brilliant